nosilver4u/s3-image-optimizer/readme.txt

 == Changelog ==

+= 2.5.0 =
+* added: compatibility with EWWW Image Optimizer 7+ and better future-proofing to detect compatibility errors
+* updated: AWS SDK to latest version

 = 2.4.3 =
 * changed: display the values of any constants defined for endpoint, region, or folder restriction
 * fixed: check if the bucket list is an array before sanitizing